 - Poor decision making

-Many of these issues are exposed both in the classroom and outside.
-Various studies have found that students who use marijuana have a higher likelihood of receiving lower grades compared to students who do not use the drug.
-Higher risk habits, such as unsafe sexual behaviors, driving under the influence, and criminal behavior have also been linked to teen marijuana usage.
+These issues appear both in and out of the classroom.
+Various studies prove that students who use marijuana have a higher likelihood of receiving lower grades compared to students who do not use the drug.
+Engaging in much riskier habits, such as having unsafe sex, driving under the influence, and committing crimes, have also been linked to teen marijuana use.

 The Impact of Marijuana on Teen Health

-In addition to affecting behavior, another concern is the effect that marijuana has on teens’ physical and mental health.
-Not every side effect is instantaneous—some can appear weeks or even years later, such as schizophrenia and psychosis.
-Research has suggested that young adults that smoke marijuana every day are five times more likely to develop psychosis than their sober counterparts.
+In addition to affecting behavior, marijuana’s impact on teens’ physical and mental health is also of concern.
+Certain side effects of abuse take time to emerge – schizophrenia and psychosis, for example, may only manifest after years of use.
+Research suggests that young adults who smoke marijuana every day are five times more likely to develop psychosis than their sober counterparts.
 Marijuana use can also increase teens’ risk of developing anxiety and depression, particularly if they are predisposed to mental health disorders.
-The risk of developing other health issues also drastically increases.
-Among these issues are:
+The risk of developing other physical health issues also drastically increases, including:

 - Chronic cough